razgarabedi/imagedropify/README.md

-# Firebase Studio - ImageDrop Application
+# Firebase Studio - ImageDrop Application (with Local Authentication)

 This is a Next.js application, ImageDrop, designed for easy image uploading and sharing.
-It uses Firebase for authentication and stores images locally on the server.
+It now uses **local authentication** (storing user data in a `users.json` file on the server - **INSECURE, FOR DEMO PURPOSES ONLY**) and stores images locally on the server.
+Firebase *client-side SDK might still be used for other Firebase services if configured*, but not for authentication.

 To get started developing locally, take a look at `src/app/page.tsx`.